The True Meaning of Value Engineering

 At this stage, your value engineering team will take a close look at the facility and work with you to flush out your vision and objectives for the project.
-Armed with this information, they’ll be able to offer you alternatives that will fit your project.
+Armed with this information, they’ll be able to offer you alternative solutions that will fit your project.
 Then, they’ll seamlessly work them into the project plan.

 While this requires more preparation upfront, it will save you from costly change orders that can push back your project’s schedule down the road.

 Value Engineering During the Design Phase

 For most traditional projects, value engineering happens during the design phase.
 The owner works with a design team to develop construction documents, and those documents are then used by contractors to develop cost estimates.
 When those estimates come back too high, the project team goes back to the drawing board (literally) and starts looking for ways they can save you some money.

 However, it’s worth reiterating that value engineering shouldn’t just be about lowering construction costs.
 The value engineering team needs to look at costs long-term and the value of the project as a whole and make suggestions that align with the owner’s objectives.

 One of the downsides of doing most of your value engineering during the design phase is that you can incur redesign costs.